lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 * This app is still under development.
 * Any feedback is welcome.
 * If you find any issue you can post them on issues.
+* This application/plugin is provided “as is” without any warranty of any kind.
+You install and use it entirely at your own risk.